Mike Gminski

-Michael Thomas Gminski (born August 3, 1959) is an American former professional basketball player and a college basketball TV analyst for CBS Sports.
+Michael Thomas Gminski (born August 3, 1959) is an American former professional basketball player and a college basketball TV analyst for the ACC Network, ACC on The CW and CBS Sports.
 In 2003, Gminski, of Polish descent, was inducted into the National Polish American Sports Hall of Fame.

 Early career

 Gminski played his high school ball for Masuk High School in Monroe, CT, where he graduated in three years.
 He is considered a pioneer in reclassifying, graduating early to jump start his college basketball career.

 College career

 From there he played four seasons with the Duke Blue Devils, from 1977 to 1980.
 He led the team in scoring during his junior and senior years.
 Gminski was named the ACC Rookie of the Year (tied) in 1977, first team All-ACC three years, 1978, 1979, and 1980, and ACC Player of the Year in 1979.
 He was also named an AP Second Team All-American in 1979 and 1980, and a UPI First Team All-American in 1979 and Second Team All-American in 1980.

 At the time of graduation, he was the Duke career leader in points (2,323), rebounds (1,242), and blocked shots (345).
 As of early 2020, he is eighth all time in the ACC in points and rebounds.
 He is sixth in blocked shots all-time in the ACC and second in Duke history.
 He is also second in Duke career rebounds behind Shelden Williams and fifth in points behind JJ Redick, Johnny Dawkins, Christian Laettner, and Kyle Singler.
 His jersey number 43 is retired by the Duke men's basketball team.
 In 2002, Gminski was named to the ACC 50th Anniversary men's basketball team as one of the 50 greatest players in Atlantic Coast Conference history.